If you have ever seen the look of pure delight on a child’s face when they have mastered a new task, then you have an idea why we value our work.

-Our developmentally appropriate program helps to prepare children for future academic learning through hands-on experience, including: creative art, music and creative movement, science through discovery, language arts, literature, pre-math and true life skills for social development.
+Our developmentally-appropriate program helps to prepare children for future academic learning through hands-on experience, including: creative art, music and creative movement, science through discovery, language arts, literature, pre-math and life skills for social development.

 We are located in the beautiful neighborhood of Belmont Heights in Long Beach with a great community to support us.

 From our Parents and Students

 This blog was going to be all about the fantastic garden we have at Kid Works.
 The garden is always in various stages of presentability, never being picture-perfect because the plants are doing their own thing at their own time.
 Here at the end of August some of it is looking pretty raggedy, while other parts are bursting with flavorful…